Celytic/Wine-Game-Compatibilities/Game-list.md

 - [Current list of games that I'm going to test (will be updated)](#current-list-of-games-that-i-m-going-to-test--will-be-updated-)

 # Flash Flash Revolution
 A relic of the mid 2000s; the R3 engine has an exe file that works perfectly out of the box using the newer versions of Wine; currently got it running via 6.16.
-Plays better than osu!mania and Quaver.
+Plays very well overall, with no hiccups.

 # New World
 No idea if EAC will be enabled on this, will update if it is.